 Anthropology attempts to make sense, in a nonethnocentric manner, of everyday life in both familiar and distant settings.
 In this way the discipline enables students to achieve cultural competence in the broadest sense of the term—the ability to function effectively in complex environments, to analyze material from their own and other cultures, and to appreciate the value of cultural diversity.
 Some recent graduates have pursued careers in public health, medicine, community organizing, environmental law, international development, teaching, and museum work; some have gone on to graduate work in anthropology or archaeology.

 ANTH 101, 103, and 104 are designed as introductions to the discipline of anthropology and as preparation for more advanced courses.
-Other 100- and 200-level courses also admit first-year students, but more closely reflect a specific field within anthropology.
+Students may also use AN/RE 134, AA/AN 151, and ANTH 155 as introductory courses.
+The department's 200 level courses also admit first-year students, while reflecting a specific field within anthropology.
 The 300- and 400-level courses are open to all upperclass students, but the latter are especially designed for majors.
-More information on the anthropology department is available on the website (www.bates.edu/ANTH.xml).
+More information on the anthropology department is available on the website (bates.edu/anthropology/).